FlorianRappl/netpack/README.md

 ## Overview

-The following items are features or topics that are relevant for bundlers.
+The following items are features or topics that are relevant for bundlers - netpack in particular.

 ### General Features